jasper07/saptech15/README.md

 **The problem**

-New paradigm, team will have limited experience, limited time to learn
+New paradigm, team will have limited experience, limited time to learn, evolving technology prone to changes

 **the solution**